-The Cathedral's Labyrinth is located in the Great Hall and is open to the public on the second Wednesday of each month from 6pm - 8pm.
+The Cathedral's Labyrinth is located in the Great Hall and is open to the public on the second Tuesday of each month from 6pm - 8pm.
 Facilitators are present to help introduce you to this ancient meditation form.
-For information about our monthly facilitated labyrinth, contact Rhana Pytell at email@example.com for more information.
+For information about our monthly facilitated labyrinth, contact Melanie Ekberg (email@example.com) for more information.
 In addition, our labyrinth is available for any individual or group meditation without regard to your religious affiliation (as the calendar permits).
 Contact the Cathedral Church office 619-298-7261 for an available time.

 What is a labyrinth?

 The labyrinth is an archetype, a divine imprint, found in many religious traditions in various forms around the world.
 By walking the labyrinth, a design laid in or on the floor, we are rediscovering a long-forgotten mystical tradition that is insisting on being reborn.
 The labyrinth you see here applied to the floor of the Great Hall at St. Paul's Episcopal Cathedral, is like the one at Grace Cathedral in San Francisco, which in turn is modeled on the one laid in the floor of Chartres Cathedral in France about 1220.

 We live in a time of extreme spiritual hunger.
 People are seeking ways to enhance and deepen their awareness of God.
 The Labyrinth can be a tool for doing this, as a form of walking mediation.